What causes nosebleed? 29 possible conditions

-- a complete blood count: a blood test to check for blood disorders
+- complete blood count, which is a blood test to check for blood disorders

-- partial thromboplastin time: a blood test that checks how long it takes your blood to clot
+- partial thromboplastin time, which is a blood test that checks how long it takes your blood to clot

-- CT scan of the nose: imaging test that takes cross-sectional pictures of the nose
+- CT scan of the nose, which is an imaging test that takes cross-sectional pictures of the nose

-- X-ray of the face and nose: imaging test that uses radiation to produce pictures of the nose
+- X-ray of the face and nose, which is an imaging test that uses radiation to produce pictures of the nose

 Do not lie down when trying to stop a nosebleed.
 Lying down can result in swallowing blood and can irritate your stomach.
 Release your nostrils after 10 minutes and check to see if the bleeding has stopped.
 Repeat these steps if bleeding continues.